getsentry/raven-node/docs/index.rst

     Node.js
     =======

-raven-node is the officially supported Node.js client for Sentry.
+raven-node is the official Node.js client for Sentry.

 **Note**: If you're using JavaScript in the browser, you'll need `raven-js <https://github.com/getsentry/raven-js>`_.